pact-foundation/pact.io/documentation/usage_ruby.md

 #### 2. Create a skeleton Animal Service client class

-Imagine an Animal Service client class that looks something like this.
-(By the way, don't use httparty if you're writing Ruby.
-Faraday is where it's at these days, I just haven't had time to update this example.)
+Perhaps we have an Animal Service client class that looks something like this (please excuse the use of httparty):

 ```ruby
 require 'httparty'